-Students who are requesting accessibility accommodations for their courses are expected to register with Accessibility for Students.
-How to register can be found at https://und.edu/student-life/accessibility-for-students/index.html or by contacting them at 701-777- 2664 (Memorial Union Room 240).

-For students in Casper, WY: once registered with UND Accessibility for Students, the student will need to provide recommendations to the Disability Support Services Counselor at Casper College and work with that office to arrange delivery of the accommodations, as necessary.
+Students who are requesting accessibility accommodations for their courses are expected to register with Student Disability Resources.
+How to register can be found at https://und.edu/student-life/student-disability-resources/index.html or by contacting them at 701-777- 2100 (O'Kelly Room 2).
+For students in Casper, WY: once registered with UND Student Disability Resources, the student will need to provide recommendations to the Disability Support Services Counselor at Casper College and work with that office to arrange delivery of the accommodations, as necessary.

-It is the student's responsibility to register and obtain verification from UND Accessibility for Students and notify their instructors and/or Academic Fieldwork Coordinator to request and arrange for accommodations.
-When requesting and working out arrangements for the specific accommodations, the student may be asked to provide proof of support from Accessibility for Students (Verification Accommodation document) updated each semester) to his or her course instructor(s) and to the Casper DSS if Casper DSS are assisting with accommodation delivery.

-Students in Grand Forks authorized by the Accessibility for Students office for test-taking accommodations should schedule exams through their course instructor.
+It is the student's responsibility to register and obtain verification from Student Disability Resources and notify their instructors and/or Academic Fieldwork Coordinator and Doctoral Experience Capstone Coordinator to request and arrange for accommodations.
+When requesting and working out arrangements for the specific accommodations, the student may be asked to provide proof of support from Student Disability Resources (Verification Accommodation document updated each semester) to his or her course instructor(s) and to the Casper DSS if Casper DSS are assisting with accommodation delivery.
+Students in Grand Forks authorized by the Student Disability Resources office for test-taking accommodations should schedule exams through their course instructor.
 Students in Casper can schedule through the Testing Center at Casper College.
 All scheduling on both locations must be completed at least two weeks in advance of the scheduled exam.
 Due to limited time and space students may be required to complete tests at alternate times.